bodkan/admixr/README.md

 ## Warning!

-This package is not even in an alpha stage yet and the API is still changing.
+**This package is an alpha stage software and its API is still changing!**
-It only supports `qpDstat` and `qpF4ratio` at this moment, although all ADMIXTOOLS commands will eventually be supported.
+It only supports only a subset of available ADMIXTOOLS commands, although all ADMIXTOOLS commands will eventually be supported.

-**You probably shouldn't use it yet. :)**